telerik/teststudio-docs/docs/automated-tests/load/designing-load-tests/getting-started.md

 Getting started with Test Studio Load Testing is a snap.
 Do you have existing functional tests in Test Studio?
 Have you been capturing Fiddler traces of site activity during troubleshooting or monitoring?

 You can set up powerful profiles by using already created web tests without having to modify them.
-You can also quickly tailor “think time” delays to simulate the pauses real users make as they navigate your site.
+You can also quickly tailor "think time" delays to simulate the pauses real users make as they navigate your site.
 Or use the invaluable data from a Fiddler capture directly, by importing it into Test Studio as a user profile!

 ## Basic Guidelines

-To get the most out of your Load Test, it is best if you follow a few simple guidelines:
+To get the most out of your Load Test, it is best to follow these simple guidelines:

 1. Make sure the user profile is parameterized with the necessary dynamic targets - these allow you to simulate multiple different users are using the application under test.